Wyatt-James/3ds-resources/3DS Development Resources.md

 1. System and Game logic run.
 2. The game calls C3D_FrameBegin.
    - The main thread is stalled until the GPU command queue is free.
-   - "Vsync" is provided.
-It isn't a true vsync, which is essentially impossible on 3DS, but instead a simple frame rate limiter.
-It is, however, tied to the display vertical blank and thus will not drift out of sync.
+   - A frame rate limiter is provided.
+It is tied to the display's vertical blank and thus will not drift out of sync.
 3. The game produces GPU commands (via C3D calls), which fill a finite queue.
 4. The game calls C3D_FrameEnd.
    - The command queue is passed to the GPU and rendering begins.